nuclearkittens/tiralabra-jpeg/documentation/testing.md

 *to be continued*

-Entities (Block, Downsampler, ImageObject) are fully tested, excluding two wrapper methods for Pillow's functionalities.
+Entities (Block, Downsampler, ImageObject) are fully tested.

 Unit tests for the utility functions (mostly linear algebra) are tested against built-in functions from NumPy and SciPy libraries.